appetizermonster/devlog/_posts/2017-08-29-js-prototype.md

 ## Summary

 - **Prototype Object**: a Special plain object on all Function objects
-- **Prototype Link**: a Link to the Prototype Object on all objects.
+- **Prototype Link**: a Link to the Prototype Object on all objects